Skip to main content

 • “Create a draft: ‘My first post via Claude’”

-If Claude says it does not have access to your data, the MCP server likely did not load.
-Check the config file for JSON syntax errors and confirm that npx is available on your machine.
+If Claude says it doesn’t have access to your data, the MCP server probably didn’t load — check the config file syntax and that mcp-remote is reachable (your machine needs npx).

 Next steps